 Students in Russian IV strive to complete their knowledge of beginning to intermediate level Russian grammar, while also fortifying their conversational skills.
 This course aims to deepen the knowledge of practical Russian and ensure that students feel comfortable in a variety of real-world situations.
 Students produce longer, more focused monologues and also undertake more complex written compositions.
 The course continues with the ACTR series, moving on to the Welcome Back! text, where Kevin and his friends move into a more adult stage of their lives.
 Ten percent of this course consists of Russian culture, politics, literature, and history, which are discussed mostly in Russian.

-This course is the more advanced version of Russian IV, and students are accepted upon permission of the World Languages Department.
-In addition to the Russian IV components, students spend an additional 30-40% of time outside of class developing their writing and listening skills.
-Students in this course are expected to participate in the ACTR-sponsored Russian Olympiada, and also to continue Russian through Senior Spring Project.
-Students are strongly encouraged to take the Russian Prototype AP exam in early May.
-This exam is a prototype developed and administered by the American Council of Teachers of Russian and is not reported to the College Board.
+This course is the more advanced version of Russian IV, and students are accepted upon approval of the World Languages Department.
+In addition to the Russian IV components, students spend an additional 30 – 40 percent of time outside of class developing their writing and listening skills.
+Students in this course are expected to participate in the ACTR-sponsored Russian Olympiada.
+Students are strongly encouraged to take the National Examinations in World Languages (NEWL) Russian exam and also to continue Russian through Senior Spring Project.

-Prerequisite: Russian III and permission of the World Languages Department
+Prerequisite: Russian III and approval of the World Languages Department

 Spanish I/Spanish IP

-In this first year course students are introduced to basic structures and high-frequency vocabulary which enables them to perform a variety of communicative functions such as asking questions and providing information, expressing likes, wishes, and needs, describing and discussing daily life, and talking about past, present, and future actions.
+In this first-year course, students are introduced to basic structures and high-frequency vocabulary, which enable them to perform a variety of communicative functions such as asking questions and providing information, expressing likes, wishes, and needs, describing and discussing daily life, and talking about past, present, and future actions.
 Communicative ability is developed through structured contextual practice leading to more personalized student generated situations and presentations.
 A variety of strategies are presented to help students develop successful techniques for speaking, reading, writing, and listening in Spanish.
-This first year course also begins to expose students to the cultural riches of the Spanish-speaking world.
+This first-year course also begins to expose students to the cultural riches of the Spanish-speaking world.
 By the end of the year, this course is taught mostly in Spanish.
 This course is designed for students who have little to no background or experience studying Spanish.

 Spanish IP is a course that is open to students who have previously taken Spanish in the middle or lower school but who are not yet ready for the Spanish II course.
 Enrollment in this course is based on the results of the placement test and the decision of the World Languages Department.
 This course moves more quickly through the basic introductory vocabulary and grammar, but students spend more time learning and reviewing the present and preterit verb tenses and the more challenging grammar concepts that are necessary to master prior to Spanish II.
 By the end of the year, this course is taught mostly in Spanish.

-In this second year course students review and practice grammar structures introduced in Spanish I. They continue to learn many new grammar structures, including the preterit and imperfect tenses, the future and conditional tenses, and the subjunctive mood.
+In this second-year course, students review and practice grammar structures introduced in Spanish I. They continue to learn many new grammar structures, including the preterite and imperfect tenses, the future and conditional tenses, and the subjunctive mood.
 They are also exposed to a variety of new vocabulary in order to advance their communicative skills.
 Emphasis is placed on applying the newly learned material to speaking and writing.
 Students engage in listening comprehension activities and are also exposed to cultural aspects of the Spanish-speaking world.
 Students are expected to give oral presentations and write compositions, and will be held to high standards in all areas of their study of the language.
-Students read Horacio Quiroga's Anaconda, among other short stories, and write an original children's storybook.
-The textbook used in this course is Hoy Día: Spanish for Real Life.
+Students read short stories and write an original children’s storybook.
 This course is conducted in Spanish.

-Prerequisite: Spanish I/IP and permission of the World Languages Department
+Prerequisite: Spanish I/IP and approval of the World Languages Department

 This course is an intermediate Spanish course designed to improve students’ speaking, listening, reading, and writing skills and to explore the culture of the Spanish-speaking world.
 This course integrates language and culture through a communicative approach.
 Students review and learn new forms of grammar with an emphasis on the subjunctive mood.
 New, more advanced vocabulary is introduced and applied in a variety of contexts.
 This course is conducted in Spanish.

-Prerequisite: Spanish II and permission of the World Languages Department
+Prerequisite: Spanish II (Honors) and approval of the World Languages Department

 Spanish IV: Culture and Conversation